k8snetworkplumbingwg/sriov-cni/README.md

 * `spoofchk` (string, optional): turn packet spoof checking on or off for the VF
 * `trust` (string, optional): turn trust setting on or off for the VF
 * `link_state` (string, optional): enforce link state for the VF.
 Allowed values: auto, enable, disable.
 Note that driver support may differ for this feature.
 For example, `i40e` is known to work but `igb` doesn't.
-* `min_tx_rate` (int, optional): change the allowed minimum transmit bandwidth, in Mbps, for the VF.
+* `minTxRate` (int, optional): change the allowed minimum transmit bandwidth, in Mbps, for the VF.
 Setting this to 0 disables rate limiting.
 The min_tx_rate value should be <= max_tx_rate.
 Support of this feature depends on NICs and drivers.

-* `max_tx_rate` (int, optional): change the allowed maximum transmit bandwidth, in Mbps, for the VF.
+* `maxTxRate` (int, optional): change the allowed maximum transmit bandwidth, in Mbps, for the VF.
 Setting this to 0 disables rate limiting.

 ### Using DPDK drivers: